What is health insurance for seniors?

 Find out exactly what you can claim for and what you’ll end up being billed for by checking with both your hospital or other healthcare specialist and insurance provider before receiving treatment.

-How much does seniors’ health insurance cost?
+How much does health insurance suitable for seniors cost?

-Why consider health insurance for seniors?
+Why consider health insurance as a senior?

 In Australia, we have a public healthcare system where seniors often get bulk-billed appointments to see a GP, discounted prescription medications on the Pharmaceutical Benefits Scheme (PBS) list, and other concessions.